dr-cman/DieZeile/README.md

 <h3>Wiring</h3>

-The display elements are connected 1:1 (module 1 uot to module 2 in)
+The display elements are connected 1:1 (module 1 out to module 2 in)

 | Display |  ESP   |
 |---------|--------|